Students Sickened by Undercooked Chicken Nuggets at Mass. Middle School - NewsBreak

 New research is shining a light on the amount of learning students in Massachusetts missed out on during the pandemic, and what that may cost them in their future careers.
 Education researchers at Harvard and Stanford have released analyses that show Bay State students, on average, lost 75% of a school year's worth of math, and 41% of a school year's worth of reading.

+BOW, NH — A Massachusetts man has been arrested, accused of driving 107 MPH with child in the car, according to state police.
+On November 5, 2022, a trooper patrolling Interstate 93 in the town of Bow, noticed a white sedan pass by at a speed of 107 MPH.

-2 Adults, 1 Kid Without a Home After Fire Rips Through Dorchester Home
+2 Adults, 1 Kid Without a Home After Fire Rips Through Boston Home

 A family is without a place to live Monday night after a fire tore through a home in Boston's Dorchester neighborhood.
 The Boston Fire Department responded to Woodrow Avenue around 8:30 p.m. and found heavy fire in the basement that had extended to the second floor.
 No injuries were reported.